EngPhysPoliMi/M.2-Integrated_and_Meta_Photonics/README.md

-# M.1 - Integrated and Meta Optics
+# M.1 - Integrated and Meta Photonics

-Repository for "Integrated and Meta Optics".
+Repository for "Integrated and Meta Photonics".

 ## Use instructions